dnhkng/GlaDOS/README.md

 # GLaDOS Personality Core

-This is a project dedicated to building a real-life version of GLaDOS.
+This is a project dedicated to building a real-life version of GLaDOS!

 NEW: If you want to chat or join the community, [Join our discord!](https://discord.com/invite/ERTDKwpjNB)